 25 % of recipients of the medal of the Righteous among the Nations, awarded by the World Holocaust Remembrance Centre “Yad Vashem”, are Polish.

-It was thanks to reports drawn up by Poles - Pilecki and Karski - that the world learnt about Holocaust
+It was thanks to reports drawn up by Poles - Pilecki and Karski - that the world learnt about the Holocaust

-Pilecki’s reports – After Captain Witold Pilecki volunteered to enter Auschwitz-Birkenau in September 1940, the command of the Polish underground army started to receive reports on the situation in the German death camp.
+Pilecki’s reports – After Captain Witold Pilecki volunteered to enter Auschwitz-Birkenau in September 1940, the command of the Polish underground army began to receive reports on the situation in the German death camp.
 Pilecki sent a number of intelligence reports and established a resistance movement in Auschwitz.

 Karski’s reports – Two reports prepared by Jan Karski described crimes committed against Jews in German-occupied Poland.
 Their translations were provided to the leaders of the allied powers.
-On 28 July 1943, Karski met F. D. Roosevelt in person to inform him about the situation of Jews.
+On 28 July 1943, Karski met F. D. Roosevelt in person to inform him about the situation of the Jews.

-Raczyński’s memo – a diplomatic memorandum of the Polish Government-in-Exile of 10 December 1942 regarding the persecution and murder of the Jewish population in German-occupied Poland.
+Raczyński’s memo – a diplomatic memorandum from the Polish Government-in-Exile of 10 December 1942 regarding the persecution and murder of the Jewish population in German-occupied Poland.
 It was the first public and official report on the Holocaust.

 Irena Sendler – saved some 2,500 Jewish children.
 She received a medal of the Righteous among the Nations and was twice nominated for the Nobel Peace Prize.

-Henryk Sławik – organised aid for thousands of Polish refugees (including Jews) to Hungary.
+Henryk Sławik – organised aid for thousands of Polish refugees (including Jews) in Hungary.
 He was killed as punishment for his activity in the Mauthausen-Gusen German concentration camp on 23 August 1944.
 He was awarded with the title of the Righteous among the Nations.

 On 18 December 1942, Władysław Raczkiewicz, President of the Republic of Poland in Exile, sent a letter to Pope Pius XII, asking him for the public protection of murdered Poles and Jews.

 The “Żegota” Council to Aid Jews under the auspices of the Delegation for Poland of the Polish Government in Exile a Polish underground organisation operating from 1942 to 1945 as a body of the Polish Government-in-Exile whose task was to organise aid for Jews.
-It saved thousands of Jews by issuing about 60 thousand false documents, finding shelter for Jews, providing money to families and monasteries that hid Jews, as well as many other actions.
+It saved thousands of Jews by issuing about 60 thousand false documents, finding shelter for Jews, providing money for families and monasteries that hid Jews, as well as many other operations.
 The organisation was established at the initiative of a Catholic activist and writer, Zofia Kossak Szczucka.
 The Council received funds for its activity mostly from the budget of the Polish Underground State, supported mainly by the Polish Government in London.
-The organisation has its tree in Yad Vashem.
+The organisation has its own tree in Yad Vashem.